 2. The condition of the mattress or bedding must support fungal growth (for example, be damp with sweat or contaminated with urine).

 3. Fungi capable of generating gases from phosphorus, arsenic and antimony must be growing in the mattress or bedding.

 4. The fungi must be sufficiently active to produce a lethal dose of the gases.

 5. The baby must ingest a lethal dose (for example, because the baby is sleeping face down, or because there is insufficient ventilation around the baby to disperse the gases).

 It is uncommon for all these circumstances to co-exist in a baby's crib.
 Many babies are exposed to sub-lethal doses of toxic gas in their cribs, and no immediate harm results.
 Occasionally, however, all the above circumstances do co-exist and a SIDS death/crib death ensues.

 What do you think?
 Are you convinced now?
 The Toxic Gas Theory explanation behind SIDS brings so much clarity.
-Check out our BabeSafe® covers on our BabeSafe® Products page to wrap your baby's mattress.
+Check out our BabeSafe® covers in our BabeSafe® Store to wrap your baby's mattress.